 Dynamic economics has an important place in economics because many economic theories are based on it.
-For example, saving and investment theory, theory of interest, effect of time element in price determination, etc. are based on dynamic economics.
+For example, saving and investment theory, theory of interest, the effect of the time element in price determination, etc. are based on dynamic economics.